muhammad-ahmad66/ultimate-react-notes/03-pizza-menu/notes.md

 **To define props we do it in two steps.**

-1. We pass the props into the component.
-2. We receive the props in the component where we passed the component into.

 1. `FIRST STEP:`
+    We pass the props into the component.
-    We Pass Just like if they are just a normal attributes.
+    We Pass Just like if they are a normal attributes.

     ```JS
     function Menu() {